 Where Can I Buy Delta 8 Near Me?

 While many dispensaries and online companies boast a variety of Delta 8 products, it’s imperative that consumers feel confident before purchasing.
 As we shared in this guide, synthesized Delta 8 THC is created in a very gray area of regulation and safety.
 Many states consider it far from legal.
 Beyond the legality, the long-term effects simply have not been researched.
+We cannot recommend that one purchase any Delta 8 product.

 Don’t Go Straight For Delta 8 — Start With Cannaflower’s Low-THC Hemp

 If you’re new to cannabis, or you’ve just heard about Delta 8, you may be curious about this cannabinoid appearing in the industry.
 However, rushing in and purchasing a product from an unreliable source may not be prudent, safe, or legal.
 As you develop your cannabis routine, it’s best to go low and slow.
 Gratefully, there are many low-THC hemp strains showcased in Cannaflower’s portfolio.
-Even if this is your first experience with any type of cannabis, these CBD strains are safe, soothing, and legal.
+Even if this is your first experience with any type of cannabis, these CBD strains are tried and true.
 You can find out more through this link.